GoogleCloudPlatform/cloud-foundation-fabric/foundations/environments/README.md

 - one top-level project to set up and host centralized audit log exports (optional)
 - one top-level shared services project

-The number of resources in this sample is kept to a minimum so as to make it more generally applicable, further resources can be easily added by leveraging the full array of [Cloud Foundation Toolkit modules](https://github.com/terraform-google-modules), especially in the shared services project.
+The number of resources in this sample is kept to a minimum so as to make it generally applicable, more resources can be easily added by leveraging other [modules from our bundle](../../modules/), or from other sources like the [CFT suite](https://github.com/terraform-google-modules).

 ## Shared services project